chronossc/django-breadcrumbs/README.markdown

 FlatPages is a app that allow user create urls with static content and a title.
 But create breadcrumbs for this kind of 'unknow' url path isn't fun at all, so I modified FlatpageFallbackMiddleware to fill breadcrumbs for each flat page in path.

-Is really easy to use, just add **breadcrumbs.middleware.FlatpageFallbackMiddleware** in your **MIDDLEWARE_CLASSES** after BreadcrumbsMiddleware and all done!
+Is really easy to use, just add **breadcrumbs.middleware.FlatpageFallbackMiddleware** in your **MIDDLEWARE_CLASSES** after BreadcrumbsMiddleware and remove Django FlatpageFallbackMiddleware.
+Now you flat pages will be in breadcrumbs too.

+FlatpageFallbackMiddleware will call **breadcrumbs.views.flatpage**, that as bonus, cache results of FlatPage models, avoiding DB in every request, and in every part of breadcrumb.

+## Flatpages in urls.py.

+Django also supports Flatpages in urls.py, as doc in http://goo.gl/iCvf3 show.
+To use this way, do something like:

+    urlpatterns = patterns('',
+        (r'^pages/', include('breadcrumbs.urls')),
+    )

+    urlpatterns += patterns('breadcrumbs.views',
+        (r'^pages2/(?P<url>.*)$', 'flatpage'),
+    )

+    urlpatterns += patterns('breadcrumbs.views',
+        url(r'^license/$', 'flatpage', {'url': '/flat04/'}, name='license'),
+    )

 #4 - Using in templates